PeptidePros

 GHRP-6

-Also known as: GH-releasing peptide 6
+Also known as GH-releasing peptide 6

 GH secretagogue with phase I PK data in humans.
 FDA has flagged compounding safety concerns.